Frequently Asked Questions About Family Law

 Child maintenance continues so long as the child pursues meritorious post-secondary education.

 If you have any more questions about family law or your family’s legal situation, get in touch with the experts at the office of Gary Vlug - Barrister and Solicitor.
-With over twenty years of experience at all levels of BC courts, we use our know-how to support and guide you through your legal issues and do our best to negotiate a peaceful outcome.
+With over thirty years of experience at all levels of BC courts, we use our know-how to support and guide you through your legal issues and do our best to negotiate a peaceful outcome.
 To know how we can help you, please click here or contact us by clicking here.